 - Up to $3,000 training credit for MEI

 - Up to $2,000 in relocation support provided

 - 3 weeks of temporary housing available

 - Mentorship and monthly workshops with partner SkyWest Airlines

 - Onsite maintenance working 24 hours a day

 - More than 350 days of flying weather

-- Fly a standardized fleet of Piper Archers and Seminoles
+- A fleet of Piper Archers and Seminoles

-Note: CFIs with AeroGuard do need to meet a few requirements, the ability to work in the United States and must have their third class airman’s medical.
+Note: CFIs with AeroGuard must meet a few requirements, the ability to work in the United States and must have their first class airman’s medical.

 All of these benefits work to make our CFIs fulfilled and taken care of.
 When our instructors are happy, they teach better.
 When instructors are teaching better our cadets learn better, it makes better pilots period.